Physical Therapy Orthopaedic Residency (Minnesota)

 - Provide an avenue for physical therapists to achieve board certification in orthopaedics through the American Board of Physical Therapy Specialties (ABPTS)

-The Physical Therapy Orthopaedic Residency offered by Mayo School of Health Sciences in Rochester, Minn., is seeking credentialing from the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) council of the American Physical Therapy Association (APTA).
+The Physical Therapy Orthopaedic Residency offered by Mayo School of Health Sciences in Rochester, Minnesota, is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) council of the American Physical Therapy Association (APTA).

 See accreditation information for Mayo Clinic College of Medicine.